espressif/esp-idf/docs/en/security/flash-encryption.rst

 - Executable application code in flash (IROM).
 - All read-only data stored in flash (DROM).
 - Any data accessed via :cpp:func:`spi_flash_mmap`.
-- The firmware bootloader image when it is read by the ROM bootloader.
+- The second stage bootloader image when it is read by the first stage (ROM) bootloader.

 .. important::